openmrv/MRV/Modules_2/ccdc.md

 var forestGain = classStart.neq(1).and(classEnd.eq(1))
 ```

 Next, we can use raster manipulation to create our stratification.
-Note that the 'remap' function is used to create a 'Non-Forest' class from the 3 classes in our training data (Herbaceous, Settlement, and Water), and the 'where' function is then used to change the value of the layer to 3 in pixels of Deforestation and 4 in Forest Gain.
+Note that the 'remap' function is used to create a 'Non-Forest' class from the 3 Non-Forest classes in our training data (Herbaceous, Settlement, and Water), and the 'where' function is then used to change the value of the layer to 3 in pixels of Deforestation and 4 in Forest Gain.

 ```javascript
 // Initiate stratification image.
 The EE function Image.remap is used to turn all non-forest classes to 2.